Filter by type and/or amenity

-In 2000, the park underwent redevelopment and was dedicated to the residents of Wheeling during a ribbon cutting ceremony in May 2002.
-The park now has new play equipment for all ages, a circle camp area, the Bill Simpson Memorial Shelter, and various paths designed to connect with the community bike path (which is currently under construction).
+In 2000, the park underwent redevelopment and was dedicated to the residents of Wheeling during a ribbon-cutting ceremony in May 2002.
+The park now has play equipment for ages two to 12 years, a circle camp area, the Bill Simpson Memorial Shelter, and various paths designed to connect with the community bike path (which is currently under construction).

 The cabin's stone fireplace still stands and features a plaque honoring Ms. Xenia Denoyer for her work and volunteerism with the Girl Scouts.

-Covering 97 acres, Heritage Park is the largest park the Wheeling Park District maintains.
-Encompassing the CRC and the Aquatic Center, the park has five baseball/softball fields (one with lights), tennis courts, soccer fields, play equipment, and a running/walking/bike path.
+Covering 104 acres, Heritage Park is the largest park maintained by the Wheeling Park District.
+Encompassing the Community Recreation Center and the Family Aquatic Center, the park features a Performance Pavilion, a Sports Complex with four lighted softball/baseball turf fields and eight soccer fields, and a two-mile running/walking/bike path that loops around Lake Heritage.
 There are shelters, picnic tables, drinking fountains, and an ice skating rink set up during the winter months.
-The park can be accessed from Wolf Rd. or via the CRC.
+The park can be accessed from Wolf Road. or via Community Boulevard.